aritra741/Kroy/README.md

-#  KROY: An efficient way to buy
+#  Kroy: An efficient way to buy

 <p align=center>